 Governed by Traditional Owners and residents.
-Governed by Traditional Owners

 The Town Camp has a Housing Association Committee.
 Irrkerlantye has no tenure nor leasing agreement as it currently sits upon crown land.

 Eight homelands across Mpweringke and Anapipe country, between 60 and 100Km from Alice Springs.